MicrosoftDocs/cpp-docs/docs/linux/download-install-and-setup-the-linux-development-workload.md

    sudo dnf install openssh-server gcc-g++ gdb ninja-build make rsync zip
    ```

-   You may be prompted for your root password to run the sudo command.
+   You might be prompted for your root password to run the sudo command.
 If so, enter it and continue.
 Once complete, the required services and tools are installed.

 1. Ensure the ssh service is running on your Linux computer by running: